Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments in Few-shot Detection Settings

 \section{Experiments in Few-shot Detection Settings}

-Few-shot detection setting is similar to the one in zero-shot detection.
-The model is trained on the base category's annotations and evaluated on novel categories.
+In few-shot object detection, the model is trained on the base category's annotations and evaluated on novel categories.
 The only difference is that in few-shot detection, each novel category has the same number of annotated objects(i.e, K-shot), which can be used to improve the model performance on the novel before the model is evaluated.
 We directly evaluate our model in the few-shot benchmark, without using this K-shot additional information.

 \textbf{Datasets and Evaluation Metrics.} We evaluate our approach on PASCAL VOC 2007+2012 and COCO.
 For the few-shot PASCAL VOC dataset, we combine the trainval set of 2007 with the one of 2012 as training data.
 PASCAL VOC 2007 test set is used for evaluation.
 The 20 classes are divided into 15 base classes and 5 novel classes.
 We evaluate our model in three different base/novel splits used in \cite{wang2020frustratingly}.
 Split 1 has 14631 training images with 41084 base category instances, and the validation set has 4952 images, 10552 base category instances, and 1480 novel instances.
 Split 2 has 14779 training images with 40397 base category instances, and the validation set has 4952 images, 10447 base category instances, and 1585 novel instances.
 Split 3 has 14318 training images with 40511 base category instances, and the validation set has 4952 images, 10605 base category instances, and 1427 novel instances.